hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/index.rst

 the molecular structures corresponding to the respective reaction coordinates (Reactant, Transition States and Products) for each reaction pathway.
 Finally, the energy barrier would be computed using QM/MM Steered Molecular Dynamics (SMD) simulations.
-For more details about this biotransformation scheme, please read our publication doi:xxxxxx(Yet to be issued).
+For more details about this biotransformation scheme, please read our publication doi:10.1021/acscatal.3c04362.

 Tutorial files